fredaitkin/jukebox/readme.md

 Run database migrate scripts - php artisan migrate

 Update database with existing data - storage/backups/mymusic.sql
+The songs location string uses the macOS-style directory separator.
+This will need to be mass updated to run on a Windows device.
+This will be refactored and unnecessary in a future release.

 php artisan serve